WenzheQian/next-version-H2O/README.md

 ## Content

-We provide two code to implement heavy-hitter oracle for efficient generative inference of large language models:
+We provide the code to implement heavy-hitter oracle for efficient generative inference of large language models:

-- [h2o_flexgen](h2o_flexgen/README.md): Achieving higher throughput for LLM generation, the code is based on [FlexGen](https://github.com/FMInference/FlexGen).
 - [h2o_hf](h2o_hf): Testing the performance on different benchmarks, the code is based on [Hugging Face](https://github.com/huggingface/transformers).
 Both simulation code (masking attention matrix) and real KV dropping implementation are provided (please refer to h2o_hf/utils_real_drop).